 Hundreds of millions of Africans need routine medical care today: surgery, maternal care, HIV treatment, trauma — the same kinds of conditions which bring a Westerner to the doctor.
+According to the WHO, Sub-Saharan Afrca lacks 1.8 million health workers and the gap is growing.
 The major barrier to Africans receiving treatment is lack of health care capacity: too few health professionals, too little infrastructure, too few supplies.
 Many African countries have one doctor for every 30,000-40,000 people.

-By the year 2100, Africa will be home to over one-third of the world’s population.
+By the year 2050, the United Nations project that Africa’s population will double and comprise more than one-quarter of the world’s population.
 Despite current progress, without rapid and aggressive efforts to increase the quantity and quality of healthcare in Africa, the number of people who will die or suffer from under-treatment will dramatically increase over the next several decades.

 The people of Africa deserve better.
 Africa’s citizens are bright, motivated, capable and passionate.
 We want to be part of developing Africa’s potential.